UniversJoyeux/ESP32-Send-Messages-WhatsApp/README.md

 # ESP32-Send-Messages-WhatsApp
 This example demonstrates how to send messages to WhatsApp using ESP32 along with Arduino IDE.
 For this to work we should install WhatsApp and Arduino IDE, and acquire ESP32 microcontroller.

-## Step 1: for Getting the CallMeBot API KEY
+## Step 1: Getting the CallMeBot API KEY
 To send messages to your WhatsApp account with the ESP32 along with Arduino, we’ll use a free API service called CallMeBot service.
 * First, go to Select Other Board and Port > AI Thinker ESP32-CAM > COM?
 Serial Port (USB) > Ok to select the ESP32Cam (? could be any number)
 * Then go to Sketch > Include Library > Manage Libraries and search for **URLEncode** library by Masayuki Sugahara and install it.